 Let’s go ahead and break it down.

 First things first, what is Kaola.com?

-Launched in 2015, Kaola.com is the second-largest cross-border e-commerce site in China, with a market share of around 27.1%.
-It provides a trusted and secure platform for international brands to sell their products to Chinese consumers.
+Launched in 2015, Kaola.com is the second-largest cross border e commerce platform in China, with a market share of around 27.1%.
+It provides a trusted and secure platform for international brands to enter China’s complex market and sell their products to Chinese consumers.

 In 2019, Chinese e-commerce giant Alibaba acquired Kaola for $2 billion, which has accelerated its growth and significantly expanded its distribution capabilities.